zsjstart/ZPredict/README.md

 ![Fig. \ref{fig:port_scan_fpr_fnr}](images/port_scan_fpr_fnr_plot.pdf) illustrates false positive rates (FPR) and false negative rates (FNR) varying across different MAE, RMSE, and SMAPE values in the context of port scanning or SAV inference.
 In port scanning, the FPR denotes the rate of mistakenly identifying closed ports as open, while in SAV inference, it indicates the rate at which non-IP-spoofable networks are falsely classified as IP-spoofable.

 Each data point, represented by (MAE/RMSE/SMAPE, FPR/FNR), showcases the corresponding FPR/FNR value under the condition that the prediction error of IPID time series is lower than the corresponding MAE/RMSE/SMAPE value.
-Notably, we observe a convergence of FPR and FNR values to around 8\% and 5\%, respectively, as the MAE, RMSE, and SMAPE values increase.
+Notably, we observe a convergence of FPR and FNR values to around 8% and 5%, respectively, as the MAE, RMSE, and SMAPE values increase.

 ![Fig. \ref{fig:censor_measure_accs}](images/censor_measure_accs_plot.pdf) and ![Fig. \ref{fig:censor_measure_fpr_fnr}](images/censor_measure_fpr_fnr_plot.pdf) illustrate the validation results using datasets associated with censor measurement, including accuracy values across three states: "No blocking", "Ingress blocking", and "Egress blocking", as well as the false positive rate (FPR) and false negative rate (FNR) values.
 In this context, the FPR is defined as the rate at which networks without deploying censor devices are incorrectly identified as having censorship deployment.

-Similarly, higher accuracy and lower FPR/FNR are achieved when the IPID time series exhibits a smaller MAE/RMSE/SMAPE value.
+### Noting that, during real-world measurements, multiple measurements (e.g., 5 times) are performed to reduce false postive and false negative rates.